- Roughly 1 in 10 vapers started using e-cigarettes before they turned 18, the legal age to purchase these products.

 |Another person (nonfamily)||10%|

 In addition to sourcing vape cartridges from informal sources, many vapers add to the danger by using vapes to consume THC.
 According to our survey, 46% of the vaping population say they vape with THC some of the time.
-The CDC has recommended that people avoid THC vaping products, as they can cause a number of injuries.
+The CDC has recommended that people avoid THC vaping products, as they can cause a variety of injuries.

 How vapers feel about health concerns surrounding vaping

 Awareness about the health concerns related to vaping is high, but vapers are skeptical of the actual consequences.
 More than 90% of respondents said they are aware of the recent reports about the illnesses and deaths linked to vaping.
-However, 41% also say these reports have been exaggerated by the media.
+However, 41% say these reports have been exaggerated by the media.

 Men are more than twice as likely than women to have vaped in the past month